 This film was originally set to have a much darker tone, essentially poking fun at the original series, and was set for a PG-13 rating.
 Shaggy was set to be a stoner, Velma and Daphne had a side relationship, and there were many marijuana references.
-But Sarah Michelle Gellar said, after the cast had signed on, there was a change and the film became more family-friendly.
+According to Sarah Michelle Gellar, after the cast had signed on, there was a change and the film became more family-friendly.

 The director, Raja Gosnell wanted a real life couple to play Daphne and Fred.
 His first choice was Sarah Michelle Gellar and Freddie Prinze Jr. Prinze Jr. didn't originally want to do the movie because he felt it wouldn't live up to the Scooby cartoons, but Gellar talked him into it.

 Sarah Michelle Gellar had to film Scooby-Doo around her already hectic Buffy the Vampire Slayer (1997) schedule.
 The producers of both productions arranged it so that she would spend two weeks in Los Angeles shooting Buffy, then the next two weeks in Queensland, Australia filming Scooby-Doo.

 Frank Welker, who has voiced Freddy Jones in all the Scooby-Doo cartoons, provides his voice to one of the evil creatures in this movie.
 From 2002 Welker has also taken on the job of voicing Scooby-Doo.

 There was an alternate animated opening, showing the cartoon versions of the characters but it was cut for time.
 This sequence also featured a rendition of the Scooby Doo, Where Are You!
 (1969) theme by artist Shaggy, part of which appears in the final film.

 Originally, Matthew Lillard would scream for a very long time to make his voice all hoarse to do a perfect Shaggy imitation.
 It didn't work out, so he began trying to imitate the voice he did when his voice was all tired out from all the screaming.